pymupdf/PyMuPDF/docs/document.rst

       PDF only: Delete a page given by its 0-based number in -inf < pno < page_count - 1.

-      Changed in version 1.14.17
+      * Changed in v1.18.14: support Python's ``del`` statement.

       :arg int pno: the page to be deleted.
 Negative number count backwards from the end of the document (like with indices).
 Default is the last page.

     .. method:: delete_pages(*args, **kwds)

-      *Changed in v1.18.13: more flexibility specifying pages to delete.*
+      * Changed in v1.18.13: more flexibility specifying pages to delete.
+      * Changed in v1.18.14: support Python's ``del`` statement.

-      PDF only: Delete multiple pages given as 0-based numbers. *Changed in v1.18.13:* introduced much more flexibility for specifying pages.
+      PDF only: Delete multiple pages given as 0-based numbers.

       **Format 1:** Use keywords.
 Represents the old format.
+A contiguous range of pages is removed.
         * "from_page": first page to delete.
 Zero if omitted.
         * "to_page": last page to delete.
 Last page in document if omitted.
 Must not be less then "from_page".

-      **Format 2:** A sequence as one positional parameter.
-A list, tuple or range object specifying pages to delete.
-Pages need not be consecutive.
+      **Format 2:** Two page numbers as positional parameters.
+Handled like Format 1.

-      **Format 3:** Page number as a single positional parameter.
+      **Format 3:** One positional integer parameter.
 Equivalent to :meth:`Page.delete_page`.

-      **Format 4:** Two page numbers as positional parameters.
-Handled like Format 1.
+      **Format 4:** One positional parameter of type *list*, *tuple* or *range()* of page numbers.
+The items of this sequence may be in any order and may contain duplicates.

+      **Format 5:** *(New in v1.18.14)* Using the Python ``del`` statement and index / slice notation is now possible.

       .. note::

-        *(Changed in v1.14.17, optimized in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`delete_page` will also invalidate items in the table of contents which happen to point to deleted pages.
-"Invalidation" here means, that the bookmark will point to nowhere and the title will show the string "<>".
+        *(Changed in v1.14.17, optimized in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`delete_page` will also deactivate items in the table of contents which point to deleted pages.
+"Deactivation" here means, that the bookmark will point to nowhere and the title will be shown grayed-out by supporting PDF viewers.
 The overall TOC structure is left intact.

-        Similarly, it will remove any **links on remaining pages** that point to a deleted one.
+        It will also remove any **links on remaining pages** which point to a deleted one.
 This action may have an extended response time for documents with many pages.

-        Following examples all delete pages 500 through 519:
+        Following examples will all delete pages 500 through 519:

         * ``doc.delete_pages(500, 519)``
         * ``doc.delete_pages(from_page=500, to_page=519)``
-        * ``doc.delete_pages([500, 501, 502, ... , 519])``
+        * ``doc.delete_pages((500, 501, 502, ... , 519))``
         * ``doc.delete_pages(range(500, 520))``
+        * ``del doc[500:520]``
+        * ``del doc[(500, 501, 502, ... , 519)]``
+        * ``del doc[range(500, 520)]``

-        For the :ref:`AdobeManual` the above takes about 0.5 to 0.6 seconds, because on every of the remaining 1290 pages all links must be removed, which point to a deleted pages.
+        For the :ref:`AdobeManual` the above takes about 0.6 seconds, because the remaining 1290 pages must be cleaned from invalid links.

+        In general, the performance of this method is dependent on the number of remaining pages -- **not** on the number of deleted pages: in the above example, **deleting all pages except** those 20, will need much less time.

     .. method:: copy_page(pno, to=-1)